 Co-Founder | Prose Editor

 is a pen name of Natalie Dunn.
 She is a Czech writer, an author of two published novels as well as an editor of a poetry anthology in her mother tongue, who spent fifteen years in the UK with her British husband and children but has recently relocated to Prague.
 She writes in Czech, English and occasionally translates.
-Her written work has appeared in Czech, Russian, German, English, and Romanian.
+Her written work has appeared in Czech, Russian, German, English, Bengali, Spanish and Romanian.
 Her work was published for example in Mslexia, Eunoia Review, The Selkie, Litero Mania and Tvar.
+In 2020, she has been awarded Highly Commended at The International Proverse Poetry Prize in Hong Kong.
 More information may be found at https://natalienera.com.

 Co-Founder | Poetry Editor